openwfm/wrf-sfire-docs/docs/updates.md

  [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

 To protect the hardware, should Alderaan CPUs get too hot, the CPUs will slow down intermittently and jobs running on them may be suspended automatically.
-If datacenter temperature is too high, jobs will be first suspended, then nodes will be shut down automaticallt.k]
+If datacenter temperature is too high, jobs will be first suspended, and all alderaan nodes will be shut down automatically if temperature increases further.

 ### 2024/03/04